Princess of Wales' College: Padma Jinasena (1974 - 1980)

 Mrs Padma Jinasena, (B.A.
 Dip in Ed.) from 1974 to 1980.
 During her period of office, she had to face several changes.
 The existing examinations were replaced by the National Certificate of education.

 In 1976 students were presented for the First time for home science at the Advanced Level Examination.
 Selected for University was done on a district basis.
 The college was included in the Colombo District and the students had to face stiff competition from all the Colombo schools.
 Nevertheless, at least some of them gained admission to the university, every year, and many gained passes in all four subjects.

 During this period, the college obtained the best result in both G.C.E (Ordinary Level) and in the G.C.E.
 (Advanced Level) Examinations in the Moratuwa circuit, and was awarded the Proficiency Shield for same.
 Pupils were now admitted to Grade 6 and to the Advanced Level forms.

 The Hewisi Band was also formed during this period and contributed to adding much colour to all the activities of the college.
-The western band too was afforded the privilege of being one of the bands to play at the opening of the non-aligned conference held in August 1976.
+The western band too was afforded the privilege of being one of the bands to play at the opening of the 5th Summit of the Non-Aligned Movement held in August 1976.
 The college showed in the spheres of sports and athletics and won several competitions.

 In 1976 several activities were organised jointly with the Prince of Wales’ College, to celebrate the centenary of the twin colleges; Among these were religious activities, a public meeting, the issues of the Centenary Magazine and a dinner.